glennneiger/Email-Parser-Tool/README.md

   - a desired mail server, either smtp.gmail.com or imap.gmail.com
   - a specific FROM_CONDITION, which is just a string condition equal to the email address you are receiving from
-  - a specific SUBJECT_CONDITION, which is just 2 special character that are looked for at the beginning of an email's subject field.
+  - a specific SUBJECT_CONDITION, which is just 2 special characters that are looked for at the beginning of an email's subject field.

-      Example: #>New Client
+      Example: '#>New Client'

       In the above example, the 2 special characters are '#>'.
 Those would need to be set in the __init__ method, and your emails that you are trying to open would need to have those characters as the first 2 in the subject.